 84.8% of Twitter users made an online purchase in the past month, compared to 74.5% of non-Twitter users.
 Tapping into the types of tweets that provide the most engagement is the first step towards leveraging the purchasing power of Twitter.
 The savviest brands use Twitter in earlier stages of the buyer’s journey by providing their followers with content to engage with, and then driving to a product page or the brand’s website.
 If the majority of your feed consists of replies asking followers to DM their order numbers, most of your audience will quickly feel left out of the conversation, and not be in an engagement and purchase mindset when your account comes across their feed.

 So, your brand wants to make this shift, but where to start?
-The first step is to understand what content your Twitter followers are responding to.
+The first step is to understand what content your Twitter followers are responding to — one effective way to do this is through competitive insights, which allow you to surface competitor's trends, and see how your brand compares to industry standards.
 Repurposing content from other social channels is an efficient and effective way to keep a consistent brand voice, but you may be surprised by what performs best.
 What is a winner on Instagram may not be top of the class on your Twitter feed.
 Digging into your top tweets (and just as important, your bottom tweets) will shed light on what kinds of content are the best to repurpose for Twitter, and what should be left on other channels.

 From there, like any other social channel, setting benchmarks and goals for your team is key to understanding where you are now, and where you want to be in the future.
 A regular cadence on reporting will help track your progress and let you know whether you can stay the course with your current strategy or if you want to make some adjustments.
 You and your team can easily implement these techniques into your current workflow with Dash Hudson’s Twitter Insights.
 You’ll have all the information you need, without the noise and clutter that comes along with other Twitter analytics tools.